-Most obviously, there have been many books and reviews on MCMC methods (see, e.g., Smith and Roberts, 1993, Gilks et al., 1996, Robert and Casella, 1999, 2004, Cappé and Robert, 2000, Liu, 2001).
-In addition, a majority of papers in this volume make use of such methods.
-Therefore, we will both abstain from engaging into a review of the numerous applications of MCMC methods in Bayesian statistics and providing an illustration of the potential force of such methods since the contents of most of the papers in this volume are enough of a testimony to this force.
-We rather aim at giving a very quick sketch of the principles of MCMC methods (for those readers outside Statistics and those few fellow statisticians just back from a ten vear sabbatical leave in the Outer Hebrides...) and then indicate the most recent advances in this field as well as point out some of the numerous interactions between computational and Bayesian statistics.
+Most obviously, there have been many books and reviews on MCMC methods (see, e.g., Smith and Roberts, 1993; Gilks, Richardson and Spiegelhalter, 1996; Robert and Casella, 1999, 2004; Cappé and Robert, 2000; Liu, 2001).
+In addition, the majority of papers in this volume make use of such methods.
+Therefore, we abstain both from engaging in a review of the numerous applications of MCMC methods in Bayesian statistics and from providing illustrations of the potential force of such methods, since the contents of most of this volume are enough of a testimony to this force.
+We rather aim to give a very quick sketch of the principles of MCMC methods (for those readers outside statistics and those few fellow statisticians just back from a 10-year sabbatical leave in the Outer Hebrides...) and then indicate the most recent advances in this field as well as point out some of the numerous interactions between computational and Bayesian statistics.
 We conclude this review with a more prospective section on the renewed interest in importance sampling methods.